Tjaart55/Tjaart55/README.md

 # Demo
 I am posting content here to demonstrate some of my skills and abilities.

+## Code Examples

+### C applications
+- **BinGap.c**: A project from Codility that instructs the programmer to find the number of consecutive 0's in a binary string given any integer value.
+- **Zm5202_Flash.c &.h:** Programming Flash & NVR of a ZWAVE ZM5202 module over SPI via STM32L431
+- **Coords.c:** Obtain the closest coordinate from a given set of coordinates

+### C# Applications

+- **BinGap.cs:** A project from Codility that instructs the programmer to find the number of consecutive 0's in a binary string given any integer value.
+- **Gyro.xaml.cs:** A C# WPF application that receives stabalised/Fused XYZ Coordinate data from an embedded controller connected to a mpu9250 OR receives data from an Android app that outputs its sensor data over TCP/IP.
+- **SerialDataAnalyser.cs:** Is a tool I created for viewing and outputting serial data using COMCOM Virtual ports.
+The application can also be configured as a serial to MQTT bridge.

+### Python Applications
+- **BinGap.py:** A project from Codility that instructs the programmer to find the number of consecutive 0's in a binary string given any integer value.

 ## Web and IoT
 I completed this demonstration to show my understanding of JS, HTML, MQTT, JSON, SVG, and POST/GET.
 - [Mqtt and HTTP Post demo](https://script.google.com/macros/s/AKfycbxKKL5dipvyvXlYChkrXGTGLB1apzp-SbUMDdXZqYjSVsQPpMRNaxagVdMoDUoX5QEH/exec)